-It’s estimated that nearly a third of Americans who suffer from allergies also suffer from pet allergies, with allergies to cats being twice as common.
+Did you know that one third of those who suffer from allergies suffer from pet allergies too?
 I consider myself extremely lucky to not be allergic to cats.
 For someone who is allergic, being near a cat can cause a reaction that is not pretty and downright miserable.
 For those cat allergy sufferers, the misery begins shortly after they come in contact with cat dander, saliva, or urine.

 And while there are some purebred cat breeds (like the Russian Blue, for example) that are thought to be hypoallergenic, most people who are allergic to cats choose to avoid cats entirely for fear of having an allergic reaction.
 And it’s not the actual cat itself that people are allergic to, but the feline dander that finds it way all around the home from the cat’s shed fur.
 For those who have an allergy to cats, it’s just that they have an over-sensitive immune system which triggers their body’s response.